 In center position the amount is 0, to the left it's envelope-shaped LFO, to the right it's only LFO.

 Incredible bass gains or screaming scratch sounds are no problem.
 Positive feedback creates distorting bass enhancements or low feedback tones without applying a signal.

 The mix pots are zeroed in center position; any other angle will couple or feedback negatively or positively.

 The external CV inputs work from 0 to 5 volts.
 At maximum amount (corresponding control knob open fully clockwise), a voltage of 2.5 volts represents the center position of the control.
 This is very useful for usage with most of the external CV sequencers available.

 The input has an adjustable gain and a Hi-Z input to plug in a guitar directly.
-Any line level signal can be processed, be it either mono or stereo.
+Any line level signal can be processed, either mono or stereo.

 No info about availability.$355 Price in € submitted Jan 20th 2015, 09:09 by Thievensee | last Change Nov 25th 2019, 16:32 by lpgeffen

 |EU||The overall condition of this *Jomox T-Rackonizer* is *very good ###t...||€285,00||antomolina||View|

 |USA||minimal use; VG/good condition cars are the worst ;[ please buy my ...||$333.00||View|